The following are some of the Regulations and expectations to be adhered to at Tranquillity Secondary School. You can click on any of them to read.

 To be responsible for the safety of all their belongings.

-To embrace a student’s diversity or to value diversity.
+To value diversity.